wedeveloph/jobs/README.md

 This is the official job board for Developh.
 We post about available positions and openings that any high school students or college-aged youth are welcome to join.

+**Applications sent in until May 31st will be prioritized!** We are recruiting new officers and leads for the upcoming school year.
+Apply now!

 # Openings